 1402 P.M.
-BCCTC
+BCCTC Students will attend the afternoon ses

 Students will attend the afternoon session at Beaver County Career and Technology Center.
 Students will eat lunch in the Gold cafeteria.
 Students will board the bus at 11:20 A.M.